ABOUT DOWNTOWN DUBAI

 TOP 5 BUILDINGS IN DOWNTOWN DUBAI

 When it comes to the popular apartments in Downtown Dubai, it’s no surprise that the Burj Khalifa take the first spot!
-1-bedroom apartments in the skyscraper rent from AED 130k per year, while families who need more space can expect to shell out AED 300k per year for a 3-bedroom flat (or purchase this type of apartment for AED 4M).
-Naturally, the perks of living in the world’s tallest and arguably most luxurious buildings also mean that residents (and investors) are getting a lot for their buck!
-Apart from the indisputable prestige factor, residents enjoy state of the art recreational and lifestyle facilities that help Burj Khalifa live up to its reputation of being a ‘vertical city’.
+1-bedroom apartments in the skyscraper can be rented from AED 110k per year, while families who need more space can expect to shell out AED 300k per year for a 3-bedroom flat (or purchase this type of apartment for AED 4M).
+Naturally, the perks of living in the world’s tallest and arguably most luxurious buildings also mean that residents and investors are getting a lot for their buck!
+Apart from the indisputable prestige factor, residents enjoy state of the art recreational and lifestyle facilities.

 Downtown is the unofficial heart of the city, connected to both old and new Dubai.
 Geographically, it sits just off Sheikh Zayed Road, between the business hubs of Dubai International Financial Centre (DIFC) and Business Bay.
-To the east, Nad Al Sheba (home to the Meydan Racecourse) is a quick drive, while Jumeirah 1 is to the west of the neighbourhood, towards the sea.
+To the east, Nad Al Sheba (home to the Meydan Racecourse) is a quick drive away.
+While Jumeirah 1 is to the west of the neighbourhood, towards the sea.

 SHOPPING, DINING AND NIGHTLIFE